What are IDX, MLS, RETS and RESO API

 It’s important to note that each MLS has a different IDX policy set for its real estate broker members.

-Since there are over 700 MLS in the US and each has its internal policy, take some time and review the terms & conditions in which your local MLS shares real estate listings.
+Since there are over 700 MLSs in the US, and each has its internal policy, take some time and review the terms & conditions in which your local MLS shares real estate listings.

 What are IDX, MLS, RETS and RESO API

-Some companies offer IDX integration solutions, most often in the form of a 3rd party plugin, iframe, or widget which you can embed on your website.
+Some companies offer IDX integration solutions, most often in the form of a 3rd party plugin, iframe, or widget that you can embed on your website.

-Another way to integrate IDX to your website is through a URL that can be sent directly to users or a UI, which allows the users to search for listings directly.
+Another way to integrate IDX into your website is through a URL that can be sent directly to users or a UI, which allows the users to search for listings directly.

 Traditional IDX Advantages include:

-1. The cost of implementing a conventional IDX solution on your website is quite high, but you can do it within a reasonable amount of time.
+1. Implementing a conventional IDX solution on your website is quite expensive, but you can do it within a reasonable amount of time.

 2. Some solutions also offer customization options but cost extra money, and it’s a service you can buy with difficulty.

-3. Listings display directly from the MLS, without being imported in your database, along with the search tools necessary to view listing photos, add listings to favorites, as well as other features.
+3. Listings display directly from the MLS without being imported into your database, along with the search tools necessary to view listing photos, add listings to favorites, and other features.

 Traditional IDX Disadvantages include: